 While you may not think about it, there are probably quite a few cracks and holes in the exterior of your home for pests and rodents to fit into.
-Whether it’s spaces around plumbing fixtures and pipes, small cracks that have appeared over time or even your chimney, it’s important to do an inspection, find and seal any openings on the structure of your home.
+Whether it’s spacing around plumbing fixtures and pipes, small cracks that have appeared over time, or even your chimney, it’s important to do an inspection, find, and seal any openings in the structure of your home.

 One of the easiest steps that you can take to keep your home pest-free is by organizing your clutter.
 Rodents, in particular, love cluttered messes of junk, debris, garbage, brush, etc. It gives them a place to hang out and stay safe while allowing them to access the warmth of the house.
 By clearing clutter, you’re giving potential pests fewer places to base their operations.

 Proper Firewood Storage